 This shows how to read and process large amounts of data without causing an overflow.
 Thanks to buffering, loading data from storage won't blow up the memory heap.

 The example data processor here is a bit flipper or byte inverter (I call it "NOTter"), it inverts all bits of each and all bytes.
 Of course you can use buffering for something else, like encryption, regex find-&-replace, encoding, decoding, parsing, serializating, etc...

-Please understand that AM is slow even for 1MB files, especially when iterating over individual bytes instead of DWords or QWords.
+Please understand that AM is slow even for 2MB files, especially when iterating over individual bytes instead of DWords or QWords.
 This flow iterates over QWords to increase performance like loop unrolling.

-Piping dd output to xxd, base64, or od cmds, is bad for retrocompatibility and memory allocation (even though storage R/W is improved), so I avoided their use.
+Piping dd output to od, xxd, or base64 cmds, is bad for retrocompatibility and memory allocation (even though storage R/W is improved), so I avoided their use.
 Also AM's B64 decoder doesn't support custom charsets like ISO-8859-1, so trying to decode B64 corrupts data.
 To avoid this, xxd and hexDecode must be used, but memory allocation gets even worse.